OndrejKuchta/stream-proxy/README.md

 Proxy for real-time music re-streaming.

 It's stream proxy server which can be used to amplify ICY streams (commonly SHOUTcast or Icecast broadcasts).
 Now it's tested in production with Icecast as a source of stream in mp3 format.
 One instance can handle 1000+ concurent clients and dozens of Icacest sources on one single share VPS instance with 512MB.
 It's compatible with all browsers, iOS and Android devices.
+We are using it for our mobile and web app, [GYM Radio](http://www.gymradio.com).

 ##Installation